De Havilland Sea Vixen: Origins

-The design of the DH.110 used the twin-boom-tail design layout of the de Havilland Vampire and de Havilland Venom.
-It had an all-metal structure, 45-degree swept wings, and an armament of four 30 mm ADEN cannons.
-The DH.110 was to be powered by a pair of Rolls-Royce Avon turbojet engines, each capable of generating 7500 lbf of thrust, which would allow the aircraft to become supersonic in a shallow dive.
+The design of the DH.110 uses the twin-boom-tail design layout of the de Havilland Vampire and de Havilland Venom.
+It has an all-metal structure, 45-degree swept wings, and an armament of four 30 mm ADEN cannons.
+The DH.110 was to be powered by a pair of Rolls-Royce Avon turbojets, each capable of generating 7500 lbf of thrust, which would allow the aircraft to become supersonic in a shallow dive.
 The DH.110 had the distinction of being the first British two-seat combat plane to achieve supersonic speed.

 In January 1947, specifications N.40/46 and F.44/46 were issued by the British Air Ministry for similar night fighters to equip the Fleet Air Arm (FAA) and Royal Air Force (RAF). de Havilland submitted its proposal for the DH.110 to both services.
 As initially submitted the RAF version had Metrovick F.9 engines, although these would soon be known as the Armstrong Siddeley Sapphire when Metrovick sold its engine division.

-In response, nine DH.110 prototypes were ordered for the RAF (together with four of the competing Gloster Javelin) and four prototypes for the Fleet Air Arm.
+Nine DH.110 prototypes were ordered for the RAF (together with four of the competing Gloster Javelin) and four prototypes for the Fleet Air Arm.